It doesn’t matter if you’re new to gardening or have been growing plants for decades. You already know that each plant has its own light requirements.

 - Chervil: This plant cannot tolerate full sun in summer, so it’s usually grown in partial sun.

-- Lovage: This herb can grow very tall if it is given the amount of light it needs.
+- Lovage: This herb can grow very tall if given the light it needs.
 It can tolerate partial to full sun.

 You can learn more about partial sun herbs here!